-Research indicates subject lines that are about 65 characters in length are best.
-But it’s best to look at your subscribers and what email clients and devices they use so you can optimize your subject lines to fit.
-To get this information in Campaign Monitor, look in the Reporting section of your account, under Email Client Usage.
+Research indicates subject lines that are about 65 characters in length are best, but it’s best to look at your subscribers and what email clients and devices they use so you can optimize your subject lines to fit.
+To get this information in Campaign Monitor, for example, you can look in the Reporting section of your account under Email Client Usage.

-Here are some great examples from three Campaign Monitor customers:
+Here are some great retail email subject lines examples from three Campaign Monitor customers:

 2. Personalization works

-You’ve probably heard it before, but we’ll say it again.
-Personalization works.
-Personalized messages improve click-through rates by an average 14% and conversions by 10%.
+Personalized messages improve click-through rates by an average of 14% and conversions by 10%.

-You’ll notice that only a handful of the subject line examples listed have a personalized element, which shows how few businesses are using this feature.
+You’ll notice that only a handful of the retail email subject line examples listed have a personalized element, which shows how few businesses are using this feature.

 3. Show a sense of urgency

-You’ll notice there are a fair amount of subject line examples in the “Last Chance” category that encourages subscribers to take advantage last-minute deals.
+There are a fair amount of subject line examples in the “Last Chance” category that encourages subscribers to take advantage of last-minute deals.
 These examples all show a sense of urgency, which is something you should strive to do in every subject line.

-Provide a deadline and remind people of the limited time left, or rely on “fear or missing out,” or FOMO.
+Provide a deadline and remind people of the limited time left, or rely on “fear of missing out,” or FOMO.

 4. Don’t be repetitive

-Every email should have a different subject line; even if you send out a regular email that covers similar topics, like a deal of the week or monthly style picks.
-Don’t become a subject line robot.
-Seeing something like this in an inbox is an instant turn off:
+Every email should have a different subject line—even if you send out a regular email that covers similar topics, like a deal of the week or monthly style picks.
+Seeing something repetitive subject lines like this in an inbox is an instant turn-off:

 5. Add numbers to your subject line

-When you’re staring at a long list of emails and scanning the subject lines, what stands out?
-Numbers.
-The eye is automatically drawn to numbers.
-Research shows blogs with numbers in the title are opened 45% more than those without.
-It stands to reason that the same would apply for email subject lines.
+When you’re staring at a long list of emails and scanning the subject lines, numbers really stand out.
+The eye is automatically drawn to them.
+Research shows that people read blogs with numbers in the title 45% more often than those without, and it stands to reason that the same would apply for email subject lines.